yeuchi/AndroidCharts/README.md

 # AndroidCharts
 Motivation of this repository is to exercise MPAndroidCharts by Philipp Jahoda.
+Later extend and / or make some custom charts.

 ### Line, Bar, Pie Charts
 The most basic bare bone implementation.